Las Vegas Wranglers (baseball): Later years

 Las Vegas continued to be one of the circuit's top teams the next three years.
 In 1948, the Wranglers moved up to second place and made to the championship series before losing to Reno.
 However, the team drew only around 600 fans per game (Las Vegas' population was only around 20,000 then) and faced a $15,000 deficit at season's end, partially because they were no longer affiliated with the Braves.
 In 1949, however, the Wranglers blew the league away with an 88-38 record and easily claimed the pennant, with attendance climbing to over 1,000 per contest.
-Due to budget cuts, there were no playoffs that year, and the '49 Wranglers had claimed Las Vegas' first pro sports championship (and last one for 37 years, until the Las Vegas Stars won the PCL crown in 1986).
+Due to budget cuts, there were no playoffs that year, and the '49 Wranglers had claimed Las Vegas' first pro sports championship (and last one for 37 years, until the Las Vegas Stars won the Pacific Coast League (PCL) crown in 1986).
 After a third-place finish in 1950, the top teams in the Sunset League merged with the Arizona–Mexico League to form the new Southwest International League in 1951.

 Declining attendance vexed minor-league ball throughout the country in the early 1950s, and Las Vegas was no exception: despite two more winning seasons in 1951–52, the Wranglers (along with the rest of the SWIL) died after the 1952 season.

 Baseball returned to Las Vegas in 1957, but the new team (also called the Wranglers) finished fourth in the Arizona–Mexico League, then folded.
-On May 26, 1958, however, the San Jose Pirates of the California League shifted operations to Las Vegas, renaming themselves (once again) the Wranglers.
-But the team finished a poor seventh and disbanded after the season when the Cal League contracted from eight teams to six.
+On May 26, 1958, however, the San Jose Pirates of the California League moved to Las Vegas, renaming themselves the Wranglers.
+But the team finished a poor seventh and disbanded after the season when the league contracted from eight teams to six.

-Las Vegas would not have another professional baseball team for a quarter-century, until the Las Vegas Stars joined the Pacific Coast League in 1983.
+Las Vegas would not have another professional baseball team for a quarter-century, until the Las Vegas Stars joined the PCL in 1983.